joey234/negation-focused-pretraining/README.md

 # negation-focused-pretraining
-Code and Data for the paper Improving negation detection with negation-focused pre-training
+(Under construction) Code and Data for the paper Improving negation detection with negation-focused pre-training